data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/how-to-use-haystack-ai.md

 ## Putting It All Together
 When you run the full pipeline with the question "What is the traditional dish of Japan?", it embeds the query, retrieves relevant documents, constructs a prompt, and generates an answer using GPT-4.
 ## Conclusion
 In this article, we explored Haystack AI and how to create a RAG pipeline with it.
+We learned how to work with Hugging Face and OpenAI API keys.
 We covered the installation of necessary packages, creation of a pipeline, and construction of a more advanced RAG pipeline.
 As you experiment with different components and configurations furthermore, you'll find Haystack AI to be an invaluable tool in developing cutting-edge, production-ready NLP solutions tailored to your specific requirements.

 ## References
 - deepset, "Creating Pipelines," Haystack AI Documentation, [Online].
 Available: https://docs.haystack.deepset.ai/docs/creating-pipelines.
 [Accessed: 22-Jul-2024].